-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-02 Understand the basic structure of banks, insurance companies, mutual funds, and pension funds.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-02 Understand the basic structure of banks; insurance companies; mutual funds; and pension funds.
 Topic: Financial institution functions

 - 59. Which one of these may provide a financial return to some investors while not providing any financial return to other investors?

 - A. Mutual funds

 - B. Pension funds

 - C. Insurance companies

 - D. Hedge fund